experimentarium/times/docs/part-2/06-equations.md

 **Small projects, repeated investments in period**

 Note that in this case the investment is repeated as many times as necessary to cover the period length (see figure).
-In this case, the assumption that the investment is spread over *D(t)* years is not realistic.
+In this case, the assumption that the investment is spread over $D(t)$ years is not realistic.
 It is much more natural to spread the investment over the technical life of the process being invested in, because this ensures a smooth, constant stream of small investments during the whole period (any other choice of the time span over which investment is spread, would lead to an uneven stream of incremental investments).
-The number of re-investments in the period is called *C*, and is easily computed so as to cover the entire period.
-As a result of this discussion, the first investment cycle starts at year $\left\langle B(t) - TLIFE_{t}/2 \right\rangle$ (meaning the smallest integer not less than the operand), and ends *TLIFE* years later, when the second cycle starts, etc, as many times as necessary to cover the entire period.
+The number of re-investments in the period is called $C$, and is easily computed so as to cover the entire period.
+As a result of this discussion, the first investment cycle starts at year $\langle B(t) - TLIFE_{t}/2 \rangle$ (meaning the smallest integer not less than the operand), and ends *TLIFE* years later, when the second cycle starts, etc, as many times as necessary to cover the entire period.
 The last cycle extends over the next period(s), and that is taken into account in the capacity transfer equations of the model.
-As before, each capacity increment results in a stream of *ELIFE* payments at years *v, v*+1, etc.
+As before, each capacity increment results in a stream of *ELIFE* payments at years $v$, $v+1$, etc.

 ![](assets/case-1b-example.svg)